Maanume/Final-Project-SDL/README.md

     New_stopwords = ["NEW_STOPWORD1", "NEW_STOPWORD2"]
     stop_words.extend(New_stopwords)

-Next you need to add the text file and tell the computer to read it.
-The last splits a string into a list.
+Next you need to add the text file.
+The second line tell the computer to read it.
+The last line splits a string (the text file) into a list.

     txt_file = open("text1.txt")
     txt_line = txt_file.read()